Jack-Q/blog/source/_posts/2017-02-24-javaee-training-note-day-05.md

-Bootstrap contains a set of component to support more functionality that native browser doesn't support directly, including the model dialogs (better style and control over `alert` and `prompt` function), drop dwon list, the tab page, etc.
+Bootstrap contains a set of component to support more functionality that native browser doesn't support directly, including the model dialogs (better style and control over `alert` and `prompt` function), drop down list, the tab page, etc.

 The following code is a simple model dialog.
-The botton controls the dialog by the `data-target` attribute.
+The bottom controls the dialog by the `data-target` attribute.
 There is no more JavaScript required.
 ```html
 <!-- Button trigger modal -->